 A written contract governs every facet of a real estate deal.
 This includes everything from construction projects to the purchase of raw land to the agreement between a party and their real estate broker.
-When one side fails to live up to their duties under the contract, the other side may need to pursue litigation to protect their rights.
+When one side fails to live up to their duties under the contract, they are said to be in breach of contract, the other side may need to pursue litigation to protect their rights.

 Depending on the type of real estate contract at issue, the damaged party could ask a court for monetary compensation or for an order of specific performance.
 Specific performance means the court orders one party to take an action.
 This remedy is only used to compel the completion of a real estate transaction and not to force someone to render a service.
 You can ask for specific performance to buy a piece of property, but not to order a construction company to finish a renovation.

 Often a buyer will request the seller of a piece of real estate to make some specific repairs before the real estate closing.
 Sometimes the buyer will later discover that the repairs were faulty, or that they were not completed.

 In the case of faulty repairs, a seller will often argue that the buyer needs to seek compensation from the one who performed the repairs.
 These disputes can get complicated as the buyer, seller, and the company who completed repairs trade accusations and try to shift blame onto the other parties.

 A buyer will need to consult with a real estate attorney to determine who is responsible for the faulty repairs and what remedies are available.